etseidl/parquet-site/content/en/docs/File Format/_index.md

 start locations.
 More details on what is contained in the metadata can be found in the Thrift definition.

-File Metadata is written after the data to allow for single pass writing.
+File metadata is written after the data to allow for single pass writing.

 Readers are expected to first read the file metadata to find all the column chunks they are interested in.
 The columns chunks should then be read sequentially.